Terms of Service

 (e) Your name, address, telephone number, and e-mail address, a statement that you consent to the jurisdiction of the federal court in Los Angeles, California, and a statement that you will accept service of process from the person who provided notification of the alleged infringement.

-In keeping with the terms of the DMCA, removal of content that is allegedly infringing from the site is open to contestation and, generally speaking, we believe that the context established by Critical Commons to promote the use of media for education constitutes a strong basis for protection under fair use.
-Users who are concerned about having materials removed from the site are encouraged to contribute to the composition of best practices guidelines that may help shape the basis on which their community exercises the protections offered by fair use.
+In keeping with the terms of the DMCA, removal of content that is allegedly infringing from the site is open to contestation.
+Generally speaking, we believe that the context established by Critical Commons to promote the use of media for education constitutes a strong basis for protection under fair use and we welcome discussions of these issues with site users and copyright holders alike.